lovedeen/Exercise-14-Capstone-Project/README.md

-# Ex.No:5(A) INPUTSTREAMREADER
+# Ex.No:5(B) SERIALIZATION AND DESERIALIZATION

 ## QUESTION:
-Write a Java program to write characters to a file using FileWriter.
+Write a Java program to read a string from the user, compress it in memory using ByteArrayOutputStream + GZIPOutputStream, and then decompress it back using ByteArrayInputStream + GZIPInputStream.

 ## AIM:
-To write character data into a file using the FileWriter class in Java.
+To demonstrate string compression and decompression using ByteArrayOutputStream, GZIPOutputStream, ByteArrayInputStream, and GZIPInputStream.

 ## ALGORITHM :
-1. Import java.io.FileWriter and java.io.IOException.
+1. Read a string from the user.
-2. Take user input using Scanner.
+2. Create a ByteArrayOutputStream and wrap it in a GZIPOutputStream to compress the string.
-3. Create a FileWriter object with the desired file name.
+3. Convert the compressed output to a byte array.
-4. Use write() method to write text into the file.
+4. Use ByteArrayInputStream and GZIPInputStream to decompress the byte array back to the original string.
-5. Close the FileWriter and handle exceptions using try-catch.
+5. Display both compressed size and decompressed string.

 ## PROGRAM:
  ```